up42/docs/source/up42-blocks/data/dimap-custom.rst

 Output format
 -------------

-The output GeoJSON contains the Dimap file metadata, with the ``up42.data_path`` pointing to the
+The output GeoJSON contains the Dimap file metadata, with the ``up42.data_path`` pointing to the scene folder.

 .. code-block:: javascript